I am a geologist, artist, and science illustrator currently live in Saint Paul, Minnesota.

 Although perfectly happy to spend hour after hour picking crystal grains under a microscope, I had been neglecting a very significant portion of my brain.
 After receiving my Masters at URI, I enrolled in the Science Illustration Program at California State University, Monterey Bay.
 The program was strongly focused on biology and I became engrossed in painting Australia animals.
 I graduated from the Science Illustration Program with a new interest in carnitas and Photoshop.

 After leafing through EARTH Magazine at the AGI booth at an AGU Fall Meeting, I promptly offered my services to the managing editor.
-I've been working with the EARTH team ever since.
+I worked with the EARTH team for seven years until the closing of the magazine in 2019.

 I moved to Minnesota in 2012 where I learned metal smithing and jewelry design.
 More recently, I've been writing narrative nonfiction children's books and practicing my blacksmithing, carpentry and sewing.